Is there anything more annoying than beard dandruff?

 But we know what you’re really here for – how to get rid of the damn stuff.

-Luckily most cases of dandruff are pretty easy to tackle with the right tools and the right know how.
+Luckily most cases of dandruff in beard are pretty easy to tackle with the right tools and the right know how.

 So what are you going to need?